22 Warning Signs Your Vitamins Aren’t Going to Work

 Celebrity endorsement is the only endorsement

-Yes, Gwyneth Paltrow swears by her Goop vitamin line and she is gorgeous, but a celebrity endorsement alone (even if it is that of TV’s Dr. Oz) is not enough to show that a vitamin is safe or effective, Dr. Cherukuri says.
+Yes, Gwyneth Paltrow swears by her Goop vitamin line, but a celebrity endorsement alone (even if it is that of TV’s Dr. Oz) is not enough to show that a vitamin is safe or effective, Dr. Cherukuri says.
 Make sure the vitamin or supplement has a seal of approval from a legitimate organization as this shows that independent testing has been performed.
-Here are eight vitamins that are a waste of money and could be dangerous.
+Here are eight vitamin secrets manufacturers don’t want you to know.

 You count on your multivitamin